GraphBLAS/LAGraph/README.md

     README.md: this file

-    Source: stable source code for the LAGraph library
+    Source: stable source code for the LAGraph library:  this is currently empty.

         * Algorithms: graph algorithms such as BFS, connected components, centrality, etc, will go here